 I’m Nicole Cook.
 I am a Writer.
 Blogger.
-Photographer.
-Mother of 5.
+Photography Junkie+.
+Mother of 5+.
 Social Media Junkie.
 Crafter.
 Frugal Gal.

 I live in the St. Louis area in a crazy household with 5 teenagers, an occasional toddler or two, and a newborn on the way.
 It is crazy, but it’s my crazy and I love it.
 You can find out more about that here.